ahape/pokered/README.md

     (while they dwindle down yours) in order to catch them.
 It's all guaranteed now.
 -   Made it so all Pokemon learn a move every 5 levels.
-I had to make this adjustment because some Pokemon were only meant to be encountered later in the game, and so the developers didn't bother giving them any moves until way late (e.g. Moltres level 50, et al).
-Now it's unified and more predictable.
+I had to make this adjustment because some Pokemon were only meant to be encountered later in the game, and so the developers didn't bother giving them any new moves until way late (e.g. Moltres level 50, et al).
+Now it's normalized and more predictable.

-I'd like to think that these customizations make the gameplay equal parts harder _and_ easier.
-It's harder because you'll fight trainers with a **far** greater variety of Pokemon, so you'll need to have a pretty diverse ensemble.
+I'd like to think that these customizations make the gameplay both harder _and_ easier.
+It's harder because you'll fight trainers with **far** stronger Pokemon, so you'll need to have a pretty well-rounded ensemble.
 It's easier because you'll be able to catch any Pokemon you want.
-Overall, I added them so that the player could experience _all_ that Pokemon has to offer.
+Overall, I added these things so that the player could experience more of what these old school games has to offer.

+---

+This repo builds the following ROMs:

+-   Pokemon Red (UE) [S][!].gb `sha1: ea9bcae617fdf159b045185467ae58b2e4a48b9a`
+-   Pokemon Blue (UE) [S][!].gb `sha1: d7037c83e1ae5b39bde3c30787637ba1d4c48ce2`
+-   BLUEMONS.GB (debug build) `sha1: 5b1456177671b79b263c614ea0e7cc9ac542e9c4`

+To set up the repository, see [**INSTALL.md**](INSTALL.md).

 ## See also